MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/extend-app-with-tab.md

 ## Add a custom tab

+### Desktop and web clients

-Whether you extend your app with a channel/group or personal tab, you will need to present a specified content page.
-For personal tabs, the content URL is set directly in your app's manifest.json.
-For channel/group tabs you will create a configuration page which, based upon the user's response parameters, will then set the content URL in the group/channel tab.
-The configuration page URL is specified in your app's manifest.json.
+Whether you extend your app with a channel/group or personal tab, you'll need to present a specified [content page](foo.md).
+For personal tabs, the content URL is set directly in your app's [manifest.json](foo.md) (`contentUrl`).
+For channel/group tabs you'll create a [configuration](foo.md) page which, based upon the user's response parameters, will then set the content URL in the group/channel tab.
+The configuration page URL is specified in the manifest.json (`configurationUrl`).

+### Mobile clients

+If you want your tab to appear on the Teams mobile clients, you must specify the value of `websiteUrl` in the manifest.json.
+Personal tabs are currently available in [developer preview](~/resources/dev-preview/developer-preview-intro.md).
+Full support for tabs on mobile clients will be released soon.
+To prepare for the update, you should follow the [guidance for tabs on mobile](~/resources/design/framework/tabs-mobile.md) when creating your tabs.

-## Remove a custom tab
+## Modify or remove a custom tab

-You can enable users to modify the settings, rename, or remove group/channel tabs and designate what happens to the content if a tab is removed.
+You can enable users to modify, reconfigure, or rename a group/channel tab by setting the `canUpdateConfiguration` attribute in the manifest.json to `true`.
 Supported removal options can further refine the user experience.
-Personal tabs cannot be modified but can be uninstalled by the user.
+You can designate what happens to the content when a tab is removed by including a removal options page in your app and setting the URL in the manifest.json (`removeUrl`).
+Personal tabs can't be modified but can be uninstalled by the user.

 ## Learn more